5 Hotel Gift Shops Worth Checking Out

 When walking into the lobby, Jónsdóttir’s design is apparent.
 She uses earth tones and natural materials like concrete and leather walls contrasted with white oak wood flooring.
 She goes even further with plaster walls, liquid surfaces, and bronze columns accompanied by custom-made furniture and fixtures—all for sale.

 British swagger infuses every inch of The London West Hollywood, so shopping at the Alex Roldan boutique feels a bit like you’ve hopped across the pond.

-Choose a piece of bronze art by Manuel Ferreiro, perhaps, a decanter by artist Jan Barboglio, a Brackish original feather bow tie or a Made by Humans 2 balloon-animal money bank (inspired by the work of Jeff Koons.)
+Choose a piece of bronze art by Manuel Ferreiro, a decanter by artist Jan Barboglio, a Brackish original feather bow tie, or a Made by Humans 2 balloon-animal money bank inspired by the work of Jeff Koons.

-Cozy plaid ponchos by Vivienne Westwood are a top seller as are Peepers reading glasses and Dan Deutsch sunglasses.
-The store also sells purses and pouches and pillows (oh my!) along with fragrance, frames, glassware, greeting cards, candles, rain hats, snow globes and an extensive selection of jewelry, including watches, vintage and a recent arrival for men: ARZ Steel.
+Cozy plaid ponchos by Vivienne Westwood are a top seller, as are Peepers reading glasses and Dan Deutsch sunglasses.
+The store also sells purses and pouches and pillows (oh my!) along with fragrances, frames, glassware, greeting cards, candles, rain hats, snow globes, and an extensive selection of jewelry, including watches.